Skip to content

 By the Numbers

-Engaged employees report high satisfaction with their jobs, clarity in their roles, and a strong connection to their employers’ missions.
-Disengaged employees report the opposite: they feel detached from their companies, unclear about their roles, and that their needs aren’t met.
+Generally, engaged employees report high satisfaction with their jobs, clarity in their roles, and a strong connection to their employers’ missions.
+And, Disengaged employees report the opposite: they feel detached from their companies, unclear about their roles, and that their needs aren’t met.
 Actively disengaged employees are disgruntled and disloyal.
 Consider this employee engagement research from Gallup:

 • 30% of U.S. employees are engaged